The history of the Amsterdam Pipe Museum

 The Regentenkamer of Hof Meermansburg, the largest of the more than twenty social housing courtyards in Leiden, had a spacious meeting room measuring eight by nine meters.
 At almost five meters high, a huge sun as the central motif in the stucco ceiling looked down on the visitors.
 The matching white plastered chimney breast rested on a black marble mantelpiece.
 When closed, the entrance door to this room was completely incorporated in the light wood panelling and the dark red velour wall covering.
 On the walls hang a dozen portraits of former regents and their wives from the seventeenth and eighteenth centuries.
 A set of twelve fruit-wood chairs around a table covered with Leiden cloth formed the centre of this stately hall.

-This made it possible to show the worldwide distribution and variation of the pipe in a concise manner.
+This made it possible to show the worldwide distribution and variety of the pipe in a concise manner.
 In the entrance hall, a display case contained the pipemaker's tools which, with their brown tones of wood and brass, formed an aesthetic ensemble.
 Along the wide oak staircase, the most beautiful bridegroom pipes in their folk art cabinets gave colourful accents.
 The display case at the entrance showed various ceramic pipes and the hand-painted German porcelain pipes.
 In total, nearly 1,000 representative objects were exhibited.

 Collecting and research in Leiden